justinthompson593/EsvApiInterface/README.md

 ## Examples

 In the following table, we'll use `$ passageQuery flags` as a shorthand for `$ EsvApiInterface passageQuery flags`.
+So `$ john3 -q -mp3` in the table is short-hand for the `$ EsvApiInterface john3 -q -mp3` you'd have in the command line.
 (Note that you don't need to type in the `$` sign; that's just in there to look like it does on the command line.)

 Command | Result
 ------- | ------